What is a software product? Everything you need to know (definition, tips, benefits)

 But, what does an SRS look like?
 And what should it cover?

-Here’s what a typical SRS table of contents looks like:
+Here’s what a typical SRS looks like:

 Of course, every software product’s SRS is unique and yours might look slightly different.